ericjen01/fullstackopen2023_exercises_part8/NOTES.md

   --- ReferenceError: require is not defined in ES module scope, you can use import instead
         change in package.json file, this line:
         "type":"module" to "type":"commonjs"

+        Try the error quick fix "convert to ES5 module" google the 'import' equivalent to 'required'

   --- Exercise 8, how do I reverse-query a parent object from a child object?
         type Book {